yavar-ai/gap_here/README.md

 ## Properties Usage ⚙️

-`size` Specifies the size of the spacing to be added between widgets.
-The value should be provided as a double representing a percentage of the screen size.
+`percentage` Specifies the percentage of the spacing to be added between widgets.
+The value should be provided as a percent numbers representing a percentage of the screen size.

 By default, the package internally uses MediaQuery to calculate spacing based on percentages, ensuring consistency across different screen sizes and resolutions.